abhithedev200/rsg-delivery/README.md

 - discord : https://discord.gg/s5uSk56B65
 - github : https://github.com/Rexshack-RedM

-# Warning (testing)
+# Warning
+- this resource is still in development / testing
-- this is currently WIP do not use
+- do NOT use in production

+# Dependancies
+- rsg-core
+- rsg-npcs

-# What it is:
+# Installation
-- going to create multiple delivery jobs
+- ensure that the dependancies are added and started
+- add rsg-delivery to your resources folder
+- add the NPCs Config to rsg-npcs -> config.lua

+# Starting the resource
+- add the following to your server.cfg file : ensure rsg-delivery

 # NPCs Config
 ```lua